 The member at large is a voting member of the board but does not have any standing, assigned duties.
 Rather, he/she serves in whatever capacity is needed and to which he/she is suited.
 Past duties have included organizing and analyzing the membership needs assessment survey and assisting with the ATIG book prize competition.

-The Communications Chair is responsible for managing ATIG’s website (www.atig.americananthro.org), Facebook group, and listserv.
+The Communications Chair is responsible for managing ATIG’s website (www.atig.americananthro.org), Facebook group, and other communications.
 Duties are fairly continuous throughout the year, including the summer.
 The Communications Chair plays a vital role in the organization by disseminating information to the ATIG membership and maintaining communication with the AAA.

 Routine duties include:

 • Moderating ATIG communications

 • Managing the Facebook group and Twitter account

 • Updating the ATIG website as needed and working with ATIG members who are developing original content related to the anthropology of tourism